ONEARMY/community-platform/CONTRIBUTING.md

 ## 📟 &nbsp; Getting started

 - Fork the repository
-- Clone the projet from the fork you have created previously at first step :
+- Clone the project from the fork you have created previously at first step :
   `git clone https://github.com/`**your-github-user**`/onearmy.git`

 - Install dependencies